 Mastiffs are not genetically wired to take commands as is the case with a lot of other dog breeds.
-The natural instinct of the English mastiff is to guard and think about themselves, which is an admirable quality, but requires a different training method to other dogs.
+The natural instinct of the English mastiff is to guard and think about themselves, which is an admirable quality but requires a different training method from other dogs.

-The training process must be enjoyable, engaging and motivate them to continue doing it for it to be a success.
+The training process must be enjoyable, and engaging and motivate them to continue doing it for it to be a success.
 Along the process, they require heaps of praising, good treats and specific positive statements when they do well.

 Make note of and try using the commands and signs of affection that make them happy and confident about themselves.

-For any inappropriate behavior, you should try raising your voice or give them the look that they do not like and that would serve as sufficient punishment or deterrent for them not to do it again.
+For any inappropriate behavior, you should try raising your voice or giving them the look that they do not like and that would serve as sufficient punishment or deterrent for them not to do it again.

 Dogs, like humans, react positively and with humility when they are praised and loved.
-The basics of attention require calling the mastiff puppy with their name in a loving manner and devoting a lot of time to them.
+The basics of attention require calling the mastiff puppy by their name in a loving manner and devoting a lot of time to them.

 Short Training Sessions

-Mastiffs will learn best if you keep your dog training sessions fast and short (up to 15 minutes) and at regular intervals along the day.
+Mastiffs will learn best if you keep your dog training sessions fast and short (up to 15 minutes) and at regular intervals throughout the day.
 This will be a workable solution for their limited attention span and stubborn tendencies.

 It is vital that you show them respect but at the same time the firmness that you are in control.
 You need to strike this balance with them.
 You will be expected to lead them through house training.